j0serobles/jrr-udagram-iac-project/README.md

 Or alternatively, use the CloudFormation console for creating the stacks (recommended).

-A live URL of the deployed stack can be reached at: [DNSUrl] (http://webapp-webap-bpyhjzffecs8-1915047134.us-east-1.elb.amazonaws.com/)
+A live URL of the deployed stack can be reached at: [](http://webapp-webap-bpyhjzffecs8-1915047134.us-east-1.elb.amazonaws.com/)